BryanJacobs/FIDO2Applet/README.md

 100% of the FIDO2 CTAP2.1 spec is covered, with the exception of features that aren't physically on an ordinary smartcard, such as biometrics or other on-board user verification.
-The implementation is not 100.0% standards compliant, but you can expect very good results generally.
+The implementation in the default configuration passes the official FIDO certification test suite, with the exception of several bugs open against the test suite itself.

 In order to run this outside a simulator, you will need [a compatible smartcard](docs/requirements.md).
 Some smartcards which